 What?
 The final leg of the 2015 Tour de France

 The grand finale of the bike race to rule them all returns to Paris again this year.
 The chance to watch last leg of the Tour de France powering up the Champs-Elysées after cycling 2,000 miles in 21 days draws crowds of thousands.

-But you don't just have to jostle elbows with the hoi polloi – sign up in advance and pay a €5 registration fee for the chance to don your yellow cycling togs to make a celebratory 6.9km loop along the same route as the pro cyclists, and then be in pole position to cheer them on as they arrive later in the day.
+But you don't just have to jostle elbows with the hoi polloi – groups can sign up with a tour operator in advance for the chance to don your yellow cycling togs to make a celebratory 6.9km loop along the same route as the pro Tour de France cyclists, and then be in pole position to cheer them on as they arrive later in the day.
 All the info here.

 Around the Champs-Elysées

 In 2007, the mayor launched a municipal bike hire scheme – Vélib.
 There are now over 20,000 bicycles available 24 hours a day, at nearly 1,500 ‘stations’ across the city.
 They feel sturdy, have a handy basket for transporting your groceries, and best of all, are available every 300 metres, so even if a stand is empty, you should find a bike at the next one...Read more

 Don’t fancy cycling?

 Versailles on a Vespa?
 Saint-Germain by scooter?
 Paris's two-wheeled travellers are a zippy lot, and if you've got the stomach for their daredevil driving habits then you'll quickly see the attraction: quick, cool, mobile and above all out in the fresh air, scooter travel beats the smelly old Métro by a very large margin...Read more